vishalbelsare/agentgateway/examples/openapi/README.md

   ],
 ```

-Next we have a targets section, which tells the proxy how to proxy the incoming requests to the target.
+Next we have a targets section, which tells the gateway how to proxy the incoming requests to the target.
 In this case we're proxying to the [Swagger Petstore](https://petstore3.swagger.io).
 In the future we will also support remote OpenAPI specs via URL.
 ```json
   "targets": {
     "mcp": [